tsvetomir/presentations/intro-to-docker/slides.md

 # A container...

 - *Is not* a Virtual Machine
-- *Does not* have a complete Operating System
+- *Does not* have an Operating System

 ---
 # A container...